emdnaia/revlos/README.md

-# revlos - Intelligent Web Login Brute Forcer
+# revlos

-**revlos** is an RL-powered (Reinforcement Learning) web login form brute-forcer attempt
+**revlos** is a RL-powered web login form brute-forcer trying to beat Hydra at one single task

 ##  Installation